Introduction to Investment Banking

 Bottom-line is that the task you perform is heavy on excel and Power point Presentation.
 Obviously knowledge of Financial Modeling is a must.
 So focus on these tangible skills for entering into this industry.

 Entering the investment banking field requires a high level of education and skill.
-A minimum of bachelor’s degree in fields like finance, accounting, economics or a related field is expected by the Employers.
-The analyst position at an entry-level involves on-the-job training, and it may last from two to three years.
-Those with advanced degrees generally join as an associate, and are in line for promotion for the vice president position.
+A minimum bachelor’s degree in fields like finance, accounting, economics, or a related field is expected by Employers.
+The analyst position at an entry level involves on-the-job training, and it may last from two to three years.
+Those with advanced degrees generally join as an associate and are in line for promotion to the vice president position.

-You may also look at high level investment banking training that focuses on Excel based Financial Modeling, Pitch Book Preparation and Corporate Finance concepts which makes it relatively easier to answer technical questions in Investment Banking Interviews.
+Here we have seen the complete structure of Investment Banking for Dummies.
+You may also look at high-level investment banking training that focuses on Excel based Financial Modeling, Pitch Book Preparation, and Corporate Finance concepts which makes it relatively easier to answer technical questions in Investment Banking Interviews.